China's Suning shares jump as it plans network of "super stores"

-HONG KONG, Sept 5 (Reuters) - Shares of China’s top home appliance retailer, Suning Appliance Co Ltd, rose more than 5 percent on Wednesday amid news that it plans to launch a network of “super stores” to offset slow growth in its core business.
+HONG KONG (Reuters) - Shares of China’s top home appliance retailer, Suning Appliance Co Ltd (002024.SZ), rose to a six-week high on Wednesday amid news that it plans to launch a network of “super stores” to offset slow growth in its core business.

-Suning, which competes with GOME Electrical Appliances and is seen by some as China’s answer to Best Buy , has been hit by a slowdown in the world’s second-largest economy that has sapped consumer demand and led to a 29.5 percent slide in its first-half profit.
+Suning, which competes with GOME Electrical Appliances (0493.HK) and is seen by some as China’s answer to Best Buy (BBY.N), has been hit by a slowdown in the world’s second-largest economy that has sapped consumer demand and led to a 29.5 percent slide in its first-half profit.

 The company, which operates a network of about 1,700 stores, will open four Suning Expo Super Stores in Beijing, Shanghai, Guangzhou and Nanjing later this month.
 It aims to open 20 super stores this year, it said on its web site this week.
 The super stores will sell everything from books to daily necessities.